-Our general partner will owngeneral partner units representing a 2.0% general partner interest in us.
-These generalpartner units will entitle it to receive 2.0% of all the distributions we make.
-Our general partner will also own initially all of our incentivedistribution rights, which will entitle it to increasing percentages, up to a maximum of 48.0%, of the cash we distribute in excess of\$ per unit per quarter after the closing of our initial public offering.
-In addition, OCI Holdings will ownsubordinated units.
+Our general partner will own 399,000 general partner units representing a 2.0% general partner interest in us.
+These general partner units will entitle it to receive 2.0% of all the distributions we make.
+Our general partner will also own initially all of our incentive distribution rights, which will entitle it to increasing percentages, up to a maximum of 48.0%, of the cash we distribute in excess of \$0.5750 per unit per quarter after the closing of our initial public offering.
+In addition, OCI Holdings will own 4,775,500 common units and 9,775,500 subordinated units.
 Please read "Certain Relationships and Related Party Transactions."